josephbrown00/Student-Management-System/README.md

 4. degree.h:
 This file defines an enumerated data type DegreeProgram, which represents the degree programs available to students.
 The enumerated values include SECURITY, NETWORK, and SOFTWARE.

-By understanding the purpose and functionality of each file, you can demonstrate your understanding of object-oriented programming principles and your ability to design and implement software solutions.
  These files collectively represent a student management system implemented in C++.